-Betty Ann-Sherer gave a presentation on Safety Performance Measures.
+Betty-Ann Sherer gave a presentation on safety performance measure targets.
 MPOs are required annually to adopt these targets for tracking progress towards the Statewide/MPO targets for each of the transportation performance measures and meeting Federal Highway Administration (FHWA) requirements.
-Five Year Rolling Average Cumulative Data for State of Florida & Charlotte County 2017 to 2021

-FHWA has established five national Safety Measures which all State Departments of Transportation and MPOs must address.
+Five Year Rolling Average Cumulative Data for State of Florida & Charlotte County 2017 to 2021 FHWA has established five national Safety Measures which all State Departments of Transportation and MPOs must address.
 Unlike other performance measures applicable only to the National Highway System (NHS), the Safety Performance Measures apply to all public roads.
 The Safety Performance Measures are: